 How to Maximize a Sign-Up Bonus

-Timing is everything when it comes to credit cards.
-You want to apply when the card has the best offer, and you also want to apply at a time you were planning on spending more money, such as right before the holidays or before remodeling your kitchen.
+- Time your card applications carefully: Apply when the card has the best offer and at a time you were planning to spend more, such as right before the holidays or before remodeling your kitchen.
 This will help you reach the spending limit faster.
-Make sure you have let enough time pass between similar credit card offers.
+Also let enough time pass between applications.
 For example, you must wait 24 months to receive another sign-up bonus from a Chase credit card.

-Seriously, never ever.
-The desire to meet your credit card bonus spending threshold might put you in a shopping flurry.
+- Never overspend: The desire to meet your credit card bonus spending threshold might put you in a shopping flurry.
 Keep track of your spending to make sure you reach the minimum without racking up debt.
-Only spend money that you normal budget for.
+Only spend money you normally budget for.

-Sometimes a card will allow you to add an authorized user for additional points.
+- Look for special offers: Some cards let you add an authorized user for additional points.
 Other times, you can activate offers on your card to make your spending go even further.

-Not every retailer lets you swipe your plastic for free.
-Some purchases will incur a convenience fee.
-These fees are common for online ticket vendors or third-party companies that allow you to pay your rent with a credit card.
+- Watch out for hidden fees: Not every retailer lets you swipe your plastic for free.
+Some purchases will incur a convenience fee, common with online ticket vendors or third-party companies that allow you to pay your rent with a credit card.

-Most cards will not count annual fees, transferred balances or cash advances toward the spending threshold.
-Many cards will also not count gift cards, lottery ticket purchases and similar purchases toward the bonus, either.
+- Know what counts toward your spending threshold: Most cards don’t count annual fees, transferred balances or cash advances.
+Many cards also don’t count gift cards or lottery ticket purchases, either.
 Read your card’s fine print thoroughly before you spend.
 When in doubt, a quick chat with your card’s customer service line can help.

-Any returns made on your card will not count toward your purchase total.
-Even if you return an item after you receive your bonus, the issuer can reclaim the bonus if your original purchases did not meet the spending requirements.
-This is at the discretion of the card issuer.
-But what if you really hate the sweater you bought?
+- Be careful about returning items: Any returns made on your card won’t count toward your purchase total.
+Even if you return an item after you receive your bonus, the issuer can reclaim the bonus if your original purchases didn’t meet the spending requirements.
 Try returning items in exchange for store credit rather than getting credit back on your card.

 Are Sign-Up Bonuses Taxable?

-Thankfully, most credit card bonuses are not taxable.
-As long as you earn your bonus through meeting a spending limit and it's for a personal account.
+Thankfully, most credit card bonuses are not taxable, as long as you earn your bonus by meeting a spending limit and it's for a personal account.
 The same rule applies for any money, points or miles earned through everyday spending.
 Typically, credit card bonuses are seen as rebates and not as income.

 No, credit card sign-up bonuses are generally not taxable.
 Because you earn a sign-up bonus by meeting a spending requirement, they are regarded as rebates by the IRS.
-However, if you do nothing to earn a sign-up bonus, then it is likely to be reported as income, and the bank or card company will issue you a Form 1099 to include in your tax return.
+However, if you do nothing to earn a sign-up bonus, it will likely be reported as income, and the card issuer will send you a tax form to include in your tax return.

-Bonus miles are one of several types of spending rewards that cardholders earn whenever they use their credit cards for purchases.
+Bonus miles are one of several types of spending rewards that cardholders earn when they use their credit cards.
 Some card issuers award additional bonus miles for certain spending categories including dining, groceries and travel.
 For example, a credit card may earn 3X miles per dollar spent at restaurants and 1X point on all other spending.
 While another card may earn 2X miles on all purchases.
-Depending on the credit card, you can redeem bonus miles for free flights, general travel purchases, cash back, gift cards and more.
+Depending on the credit card, you can redeem bonus miles for free flights, travel purchases, cash back, gift cards and more.